Updated on 26-06-2020

-During the middle Indo Aryan period people started to use Prakrit language which was simpler than Sanskrit.
+During the middle Indo Aryan period people started to use the Prakrit language which was simpler than Sanskrit.
 It became a local language for Kings and the villagers.
 Many inscriptions are even composed in Prakrit language.
 Asoka has many inscriptions on Buddhism in Prakrit language.
 Gradually each variety of Prakrit became associated with a particular dynasty and a particular religion.
-Dramatic prakrit was particularly used in dramas and in other literary works.
-Some of the prominent dramatic Prakrit was Shauraseni, Magadhi Prakrit and Maharastri Prakrit.
+Dramatic Prakrit was particularly used in dramas and in other literary works.
+Some of the prominent dramatic Prakrit was Shauraseni, Magadhi Prakrit and Maharashtri Prakrit.

 Apart from Tamil other Dravidian languages include Kannada, Telugu and Malayalam.
 Even these Dravidian languages have the influence of Sanskrit on it.
-Tamil became the prominent and important language and many scared songs and religious works are written in Tamil.
-Most of these Dravidian languages are spoken in southern part of India.
+Tamil became the prominent and important language and many sacred songs and religious works are written in Tamil.
+Most of these Dravidian languages are spoken in the southern part of India.
 Many scholars have argued that the Dravidian languages were brought to India by the migrants in the 3rd and the 4th century BC but however there is no clear evidence to this argument.

 The origin of other languages occurred gradually.
 Even these languages have roots from Sanskrit, pali and Prakrit languages.

 If you make any purchase via a link on this site, I may receive a small commission with no added cost to you.

 As an Amazon Associate I earn a small commission from qualifying purchases.
 Other links on this site may lead to other companies that I am associated with